tharte/emacs-reveal/README.md

 [LaTeX with the Beamer package](https://en.wikibooks.org/wiki/LaTeX/Presentations), where presentations are created as PDF documents and which seems to meet all requirements.
-However, although audio can be embedded, but I found audio support in free PDF readers unsatisfactory.
+However, although audio can be embedded, I found audio support in free PDF readers unsatisfactory.

 Next, I tried [LibreOffice Impress](https://www.libreoffice.org/).
 I perceived the creation of presentations as too cumbersome, in